mearns/loglow/README.md

 entry to the configured `receiver`.
 This is entirely transparent to the middleware, it doesn't know (nor should it care) if the it is the last middleware function or not, whether `next` is going to be for another middleware function, or for the receiver.

+Middleware has the potential for changing the loggerName, but not changing the logger itself and doing so is **not recommended**.
+In other words, you can pass a different loggerName to `next` than what your middleware was invoked with, but this does not change the logger implementation: it will get processed by the remaining middleware, and end up at the same receiver.
+Again, this is not usually recommended as it can make it difficult to understand where a log entry came from.

+If that's _not_ what you want, you can simply get the logger you want to use and invoke it as you normally would.

+## Errors

+Errors in middleware will be caught and cause the log entry to be aborted, replaced by a log entry for a special logger named "@loglow/external/errors".
+Note that this entry is still passed to the original logger for the entry so that it will show up where expected, but as a different logger name.
+This is the same anytime a middleware changes the logger name (although it's not usually recommended to do so).

+Errors in receivers will not be caught, they will be thrown from within the logger invocation.
+If that's not what you want, you'll need to handle the errors inside of it.

 ## Usage Patterns